smeijer/graphql-args/README.md

 ![screenshot of getArgs output](./docs/preview.png)

-`graphql-args` provides a way to extract query arguments out of the 4th resolver argument.
+`graphql-args` provides a way to extract query fields and arguments from the 4th resolver argument.

 ## Installation